The Torso and Neck Muscles

 - Group XXIII includes the muscles at the back of the neck

-Only a single rating can be given for each muscle group, regardless of the number of individual muscles damaged in the group.
+Only a single rating can be given for each Torso and Neck Muscles group, regardless of the number of individual muscles damaged in the group.
 All symptoms for each group will be considered together and a single overall rating given for each group.

 See the Combined Ratings for Muscle Injuries principle for other special circumstances that limit when muscle conditions can be rated.